minho42/roster-ios-public/README.md

 ## Note

-- Only available for those who have access to NSW HealthRoster using from within Australia.
+- Only available for those who have access to HealthRoster using from within Australia.
-- Shift information is frequently synced to NSW HealthRoster, but may not be up to date at certain points
+- Shift information is frequently synced to HealthRoster, but may not be up to date at certain points

+## FAQ

+**Is it safe to use?**

+> Yes.
+> Your information is securely stored in the [Keychain](<https://en.wikipedia.org/wiki/Keychain_(software)>), and is not shared with any other service.
+> There is no intermediary server between this app and HealthRoster.
+> App communicates with HealthRoster like your web browser does.

+**Did we get approval from HealthRoster?**

+> No.
+> This is an unofficial third-party app that improves the experience of HealthRoster.
+> Roster is still able to obtain your information because you logged in with your HealthRoster username and password.

 ## Privacy Policy